 \section{Theory}

 We follow the density inversion method of references \cite{Hollins_LFX_2017,den_inversion_Tim_Callow_2020,den_inversion_Sofia_Extension_to_Tim_Callow_2022}.
 We consider a non-interacting system of particles moving within a local effective potential $\vlxc$ with a ground state density $\vden$.
-The full Hamiltonian of this non-interacting system can be expressed as a sum of single-particle Hamiltonians $\op{h}(\vec{r}_i, \vec{p}_i)$ with single-particle energies $\varepsilon_{v,i}$,
+The many-body Hamiltonian of this non-interacting system can be expressed as a sum of single-particle Hamiltonians $\op{h}(\vec{r}_i, \vec{p}_i)$ with single-particle energies $\varepsilon_{v,i}$,

-The goal is to invert a ``target'' density, $\tarden$ obtained from some electronic structure or quantum chemical method to find the local effective potential $\vlxc$ such that $\vlxc$ has a ground state density equal to the target density, $\vden = \tarden$.
+The goal is to invert a ``target'' density, $\tarden$, obtained from some electronic structure or quantum chemical method, to find the local effective potential $\vlxc$ with ground state density equal to the target density, $\vden = \tarden$.